Environmentalism of the poor: Cult of Wilderness

-The cult of wilderness is not inherently against economic activity, but it states (in Leopold's words) that "a thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
+The cult of wilderness is not inherently against economic activity, but rather the conservation movement tries to limit its effects on the natural environment.
+Aldo Leopold said that "a thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
 It is wrong when it tends otherwise".
-The conservation movement does try to limit the effects of economic activity on the natural environment.
-The main course of action proposed by conservationists is to separate economic activity and the environment, to limit the effects of the former on the latter.
+The main course of action proposed by conservationists is to separate economic activity and the environment, limiting the effects of the former on the latter.
 The main tools to do so are natural reserves and protected areas, in which human activity is regulated.
-By performing this separation, the conservationists intend to perform a 'rearguard action' to preserve nature (using Leopold's quotation in Martínez-Alier, 2003).
-This 'rearguard action' consists of conservation practices such as ecosystem management, habitat restoration, or recuperation of endangered species, all of them examples of conservation biology.
+By creating these spaces, the conservationists intend to perform a "rearguard action" to preserve nature.
+This rearguard action consists of conservation practices such as ecosystem management, habitat restoration, or recuperation of endangered species.

 The main reasons given for this type of environmentalism are very diverse.
 Some authors take a utilitarian approach: Nature is seen as essential to economic and social development, and the creation of reserves and protected areas aims to preserve it for it to keep providing ecosystem services and natural capital for society.
 Thus, biodiversity loss is the main concern, since biodiversity is crucial for providing natural capital and ecosystem services (both crucial to economic development).

 Other reasons usually given are the inherent aesthetic value of nature, the religious value of nature, the inherently humane tendency to be attracted by nature (biophilia), and the right of nature and its species to exist by their own right.

 Milestones of this type of conservationism are the Convention on Biological Diversity in Rio de Janeiro (1992), the Endangered Species Act of 1973, or the creation of the Yellowstone and Yosemite National Parks in the USA.
 Currently, it is institutionally represented by the International Union for Conservation of Nature (IUCN), the World Wide Fund (WWF) and The Nature Conservancy.
 On the activist side, it is represented by deep ecology and the conservationist movement.